enqueuer-land/enqueuer/docs/README.md

 ##### events

 Available events are described [here](#event).
-A `this` object is available to access and change publisher attributes.
+A "'this'" object is available to access and change publisher attributes.
-Depending on the protocol and its implementation, such as `http` and `tcp`, there may exist special events, such as `onMessageReceived` event and a special object given `message`.
+Depending on the protocol and its implementation, such as "'http'" and "'tcp'", there may exist special events, such as "'onMessageReceived'" event and a special object given "'message'".
-On the other hand, an asynchronous protocol, like: `udp` and `amqp`, usually do not provide it.
+On the other hand, an asynchronous protocol, like: "'udp'" and "'amqp'", usually do not provide it.

     onInit:
       script: this.ignore = false